Extreme Low-Fire glazes – Glaze Fire Ceramic In The Campfire!

 1 part Kaolin

-2 part Sodium Carbonate
+2 part Sodium Carbonate (baking soda)

 1 part Kaolin

-Low-temperature melting flux:
+Low-temperature melting fluxes:

 Start to flux: